keyonvafa/indigo/_drafts/2017-01-04-gp-tutorial.md

 description: Applying Guassian Proccesses to PredictIt
 ---

-Happy new year everyone!
+_This is the first part of a two part blog post on Gaussian processes.
+If you would like to skip this overview and go straight to making money with Gaussian processes, jump ahead to the second part._

-In this post, I'll provide a quick tutorial on using Gaussian processes for regression and walk through one of my favorite applications: betting on political data on the website PredictIt.
+In this post, I'll provide a quick tutorial on using Gaussian processes for regression, mainly to prepare for a post on one of my favorite applications: betting on political data on the website PredictIt.
 This post is intended for anyone who has taken an intro probability class and has basic machine learning experience, as my main goal is to provide intuition for Gaussian processes.
 Thus, it is not meant to be exhaustive at all.
 Be sure to check out Carl Rasmussen and Christopher Williams's excellent textbook _Gaussian Processes for Machine Learning_ (<a href="http://www.gaussianprocess.org/gpml/">available for free online</a>) for a more comprehensive reference.

-We begin by overviewing Gaussian processes (GPs).
-If you would like to skip the overview and go straight to the betting example, jump ahead to the [next section](#betting-on-predictit-with-gaussian-proccesses).

 ## Gaussian Process Tutorial